YinruiSun/MT_confounding/README.md

 Codes for **A Decorrelating and Debiasing Approach to Simultaneous Inference for High-Dimensional Confounded Models**.

-Functions to implement the methods are provided in the file `functions.r`.
+The file `functions.r` includes the codes to generate synthetic data and implement the methods.

-File `demo.html` includes the demo codes to utilize the functions.
+The file `demo.html` includes the demo codes to utilize the functions.

+The folder `simulation` includes the codes to produce the numerical results in simulations.

+The folder `real data` includes the codes to analyze the HIV-1 datasets, as well as the raw data, preprocessed data and relevant output results.